Your session has timed out

 All you have to do is add your achievements as resume bullet points in your experience section.

-You will want to use the PAR (Problem Action Result) Approach to writing your achievements:
+You will want to use the PAR (Problem Action Result) Approach (similar to the Star interview approach) to writing your achievements:

 Here're a few right and wrong resume examples of how to write achievements: